realmaster42/EverybodyEditsProtocol/README.md

 > Value indicating whether this world is part of a campaign.

 `[29] String` Crew Id
-> The identifier of the crew to which belongs this world.
+> The id of the crew to which belongs this world.

 `[30] String` Crew Name
 > The name of the crew to which belongs this world.